 We face many complex challenges when it comes to clean and healthy waterways that lead to the ocean, but one problem is simple to understand: Trash.
 Waterway and ocean trash compromises the health of humans, wildlife and the people and communities that depend on healthy waterways and ocean.
-We must stop the flow of trash at the source, before it has a chance to reach the water to choke and entangle dolphins or endanger sea turtles, or ruin our beaches, affect water quality and depress local economies.
+We must stop the flow of trash at the source, before it has a chance to reach the water to choke and entangle dolphins or endanger sea turtles, or ruin our beaches, affect water quality, and depress local economies.
 This PSA should address the need to keep millions of pounds of trash from our waterways and ocean and should suggest that people’s everyday choices can help keep our waterways clean.

-A few Points/Facts to Consider when developing the PSA:
+Points/Facts to consider when developing the PSA:

-Why is waterway and ocean trash a problem we need to address?
+Why waterway and ocean trash is a problem we need to address.